Pharoah Sanders: 2000s and 2020s

 In the 2000s, a resurgence of interest in jazz kept Sanders playing festivals including the 2004 Bluesfest Byron Bay, the 2007 Melbourne Jazz Festival, and the 2008 Big Chill Festival, concerts, and releasing albums.
 He has a strong following in Japan, and in 2003 recorded with the band Sleep Walker.
 In 2000, Sanders released Spirits and, in 2003, a live album titled The Creator Has a Master Plan.
 He was awarded an NEA Jazz Masters Fellowship for 2016 and was honored at a tribute concert in Washington DC on April 4, 2016.

-In 2020, Sanders recorded an album, Promises, with the English electronic music producer Floating Points and the London Symphony Orchestra.
+In 2020, Sanders recorded an album titled Promises, with the English electronic music producer Floating Points and the London Symphony Orchestra.
 It was released in March 2021, the first major new album by Sanders in nearly two decades.
 It was widely acclaimed, with Pitchfork declaring it "a clear late-career masterpiece".

 Death

 Sanders died on September 24, 2022, at his home in Los Angeles at the age of 81.
+The announcement by Luaka Bop did not specify a cause death.